Introduction

 When developing anything non-trivial in Haskell, anything that larger than a

-file, we pack modules (.hs
+single .hs file, we pack modules (.hs files) into packages.

 - Module - The unit of compilation in Haskell is the module.
 A module is a collection of related functions, types, and type classes.
 Modules are the primary unit of organization in Haskell programs.